20k/20k.github.io/_posts/2024-06-15-schwarzschild.markdown

 ## Geodesics: the basics

 What we're trying to accomplish here in this article is basic raytracing.
-In a normal, 3d raytracer, we construct a ray with a start position $x^i$, and a velocity $v^i == dx^i/dt$, where dt is in general, time.
-If what we're raytracing doesn't involve anything funky, rays travel in straight lines, and its universal to simply consider that rays have a *direction* instead of a velocity.
-When this is true, $dt$ (the 'parameterisation') becomes pretty arbitrary, and we no longer care about the exact magnitude of $v^\mu$
+In a normal, 3d raytracer, we construct a ray with a start position $x^i$, and a velocity $v^i == dx^i/ds$, where ds is a parameter that is often time.
+If we're raytracing simple 3d graphics, rays travel in straight lines, and its universal to simply consider that rays have a *direction* instead of a velocity - ignoring the parameter.
+When this is true, $ds$ becomes pretty arbitrary, and we no longer care about the exact magnitude of $v^\mu$

-To find a point on a ray when rays move in straight lines, we can simply do $x_2^\mu = x^\mu + v^\mu * dt$, where $dt$ may either be time, or just an arbitrary length
+To find a point on a ray when rays move in straight lines, we can simply do $x_2^\mu = x^\mu + v^\mu * ds$, where $ds$ may either be time, or just an arbitrary length

 Lets imagine that our rays do not move in straight lines, and that at every point in space, an acceleration $a^\mu$ is applied to our ray.
-To calculate $a^\mu$, we may need to know the values of both $x^\mu$ and $v^\mu$ at each point

 To find the points on our ray in the general case, we must therefore integrate.
 That is to say, we need to solve the following equations for $x$

 $$dx^\mu/dt = v^\mu \\
 dv^\mu/dt = a^\mu\\
 $$

-Where $a^\mu$ gives our acceleration.
 In newtonian dynamics, $a^\mu$ might be the acceleration given by all the other bodies in our simulation applying a force to us (which we will label with the index ${s}$):

 $$a^\mu = (-G \sum_{k=0, k != s}^n \frac{m_k}{|x_s - x_k|^3} (x_s - x_k))^\mu$$